 Check price on Amazon →

 If you want the safest first diode laser without overspending, the Ortur Laser Master 3 is the pick.
 At ~$499 it pairs a capable 10W module with one of the best safety packages on a budget machine — active position protection, flame/tilt detection, and an emergency stop — plus 20,000mm/min speed and the biggest user community of any diode brand, which makes troubleshooting easy.
 It won’t cut thick stock fast, but for engraving wood, leather, tumblers, and slate it’s the value standard, and the reason it stays a best-seller.
+Read our full Ortur Laser Master 3 review for the hands-on details.

 3. Sculpfun S30 Pro Max — Best for Cutting